Harisiades v. Shaughnessy: Majority

 Justice Robert H. Jackson wrote for the majority.
 The majority affirmed the lower court's ruling on the case, rejecting the plaintiff's request to prevent their deportations.
-It concluded that the law and its application in these cases did not deprive the residents of liberty without due process in violation of the Fifth Amendment, constitute an overstep by Congress, violate the First Amendment's freedom of speech/assembly clause, cause severe hardship as to violate the Due Process Clause, nor constitute an unconstitutional ex post facto law.
+It concluded that the law and its application in these cases did not deprive legal residents of liberty without due process under the Fifth Amendment, constitute an overstep by Congress, violate the First Amendment's freedom of speech/assembly clause, cause severe hardship as to violate the Due Process Clause, nor constitute an unconstitutional ex post facto law.

-The court held that because deportation is classified as a civil penalty, as opposed to a criminal punishment, it is not subject to the Ex Post Facto Clause, describing it as "simply a refusal by the government to harbor persons whom it does not want".
+The court held that because deportation is classified as a civil penalty, as opposed to a criminal punishment, it was not subject to the Ex Post Facto Clause, describing it as "simply a refusal by the government to harbor persons whom it does not want".

 Jackson also found immigration related-legislation to be mostly immune from substantive due process, describing it as "so exclusively entrusted to the political branches of government as to be largely immune from judicial inquiry or interference", while also acknowledging deportation may be “cruel”.